XplorodoX/Data_Science_API_OpenML/README.md

 4. Click on dataset items to view detailed information and visualizations.

+## Cache Directory Configuration

+To adjust the cache directory for storing OpenML data, modify the `CACHE_DIRECTORY` variable in the code:

 ## Contributing

 Contributions are welcome!
 If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.